h-crocker/EJS-Scss-WebStorm-Template/README.md

 A template using WebStorm file watchers to compile Scss and EJS and move assets to build directory.

-Uses bash to copy files to build directory.
-Could be adjusted to work on Windows without installing Bash or WSL by adjusting File Watchers prefixed with "Copy".
+Uses bash to copy files to build directory and generate new project directory.

 ## Usage